Estimated reading time: 5 minutes

 6. Document the Incident

-As with all issues that deal with employee performance, document the incident, and keep your notes in the employee’s file.
+Take the time to document all issues that deal with employee performance, and keep your notes in the employee’s file.

 Make sure you document the date, time, and all details of the incident.